Floorp-Projects/Floorp/toolkit/components/telemetry/docs/collection/scalars.rst

 .. note::

     Accumulating in dynamic scalars only works in content child processes and in the parent process.
-All the accumulations (parent and content chldren) are aggregated together .
+All the accumulations (parent and content children) are aggregated together .

 New scalars registered here are subject to the same :ref:`limitations <scalar-limitations>` as the ones registered through ``Scalars.yaml``, e.g. the length of the category name or the allowed characters.